Frequently Asked Questions

 It is generally believed that the Michelson-Morley

-Experiment is a test to verify whether light takes the same time to
+Experiment is a test to verify whether light takes the

 travel an equal distance along the direction parallel